Khyrstina/Parklopedia/README.md

  - The text input on the search page is analyzed to see if it matches any of the approved search options (U.S. States).
 If no State is selected, the search box will provide the user with a reminder of the instructions and not allow the search to submit.

 #### Calculate and display data based on an external factor (ex: get the current date, and display how many days remaining until some event).
  - The alerts section of the parkinformation page only displays alerts that have been released in the last 3 months.
 It does this by taking the current date, as well as the date that the alert was created by the NPS, and calculating how many days it has been.

+#### Create a node.js web server using a modern framework such as Express.js or Fastify.
+Serve at least one route that your app uses (must serve more than just the index.html file)
+- All pages and routes are served with Express.js, at the time of writing this there are four different routes.